Ditch the industry standard: Presenting the one logo solution

 Pitching design work to your clients isn’t always easy.
 There’s an art to presentation that results in minimal client revisions, quality designs and high fives all around.

-- End up frustrated when the client settles on your least favorite design
+End up frustrated when the client settles on your least favorite design (or asks to you combine multiple options resulting in a watered down design)

 Does this sound familiar?

-I’ve freelanced for the past ten years, as well as worked as a designer in-house and at design studios, and this process is the industry standard.
+Throughout my 10+ years designing, this process has been the industry standard.
 Through my early freelance days and previous design jobs, there has been a constant struggle between the client and designer.

 As the designer, we are confident in our solutions.
 Yet, the client often compromises and selects the safest logo option — one that blends in with their competitors and takes little risk.